 Use a small cookie scoop or a spoon to portion out truffles.
 Since truffles are so rich, 1 tablespoon size is the perfect size.
 I use my 1/2 oz cookie scoop for this.

 STEP 4: ROLL TRUFFLES IN TOPPINGS

 Classic French truffles are rolled in cocoa powder.
-That’s actually why they are called truffles.
-Because when rolled in cocoa powder chocolate truffles look like mushroom truffles.
+This is actually why they are called truffles because when rolled in cocoa powder chocolate truffles look like truffle mushrooms.